mr-staker/elrond-cookbook/README.md

 ### Property Parameters

  - name: implicit name property.
-Only used for naming the resource, but it is not producing any changes in the resource itself.
+Only used for naming the resource, but it is not producing any changes in the resource itself (i.e there's no resource alias).
  - id: the node ID.
 Must be Integer >= 0.
  - validator: boolean, indicating whether this is a validator node.
 This property is passed as parameter to the underlying `key_manager` resource.
  - key_manager: string, indicating which `key_manager` resource to use to setup the validatorKey.pem files.